-Every board of education, board of trustees, board of cooperative educational services and county vocational extension board must adopt and amend a code of conduct to maintain order on school property or at a school function.
-The code of conduct governs the conduct of students, teachers, school personnel, and visitors.
+Every board of education, board of trustees, board of cooperative educational services and county vocational extension board must adopt and amend a code of conduct to maintain order on school property10 or at a school function.11 The code of conduct governs the conduct of students, teachers, school personnel, and visitors.
 At a minimum the code of conduct must include:

-- Conduct Guidelines: appropriate conduct, language and dress on school property and acceptable treatment of teachers, school administrators, other school personnel, students and visitors on school property; - Disciplinary Measures: appropriate range of disciplinary measures that may be imposed for violation of the code; - Roles: roles of teachers, administrators, other school personnel, the board or other governing body, and parents; - Provisions Against Bullying and Harassment: provisions "prohibiting harassment, bullying, and/or discrimination against any student, by employees or students that creates a hostile school environment by conduct or by threats, intimidation or abuse, including cyberbullying" as defined in N.Y.
-Education Law § 11(8); - Security Procedures: standards and procedures to assure the security and safety of students and school personnel; - Removal Procedures: provisions for removing students and other persons who violate the code from the classroom or school property;
+- Conduct Guidelines: appropriate conduct, language and dress on school property and acceptable treatment of teachers, school administrators, other school personnel, students and visitors on school property;12 - Disciplinary Measures: appropriate range of disciplinary measures that may be imposed for violation of the code;13 - Roles: roles of teachers, administrators, other school personnel, the board or other governing body, and parents;14 - Provisions Against Bullying and Harassment: provisions "prohibiting harassment, bullying, and/or discrimination against any student, by employees or students that creates a hostile school environment by conduct or by threats, intimidation or abuse, including cyberbullying" as defined in N.Y.
+Education Law § 11(8);15 - Security Procedures: standards and procedures to assure the security and safety of students and school personnel;16

-&lt;sup>10 School property means "[(1)] in or within any building, structure, athletic playing field, playground, parking lot or land contained within the real property boundary line of a public elementary or secondary school; or [(2)] in or on a school bus, as defined by section [142] of the vehicle and traffic law."
+10 School property means "[(1)] in or within any building, structure, athletic playing field, playground, parking lot or land contained within the real property boundary line of a public elementary or secondary school; or [(2)] in or on a school bus, as defined by section [142] of the vehicle and traffic law."
 N.Y.
 EDUC.
 LAW § 11(1) (McKinney 2018).

-&lt;sup>11 8 NYCRR § 100.2(l)(2); School function is defined as "a school-sponsored extracurricular event or activity."
+11 8 NYCRR § 100.2(l)(2); School function is defined as "a school-sponsored extracurricular event or activity."
 N.Y.
 EDUC.
 LAW § 11(2) (McKinney 2018).

-&lt;sup>12 8 NYCRR § 100.2(l)(2)(ii)(a).
+12 8 NYCRR § 100.2(l)(2)(ii)(a).

-&lt;sup>15 Id. § 100.2(l)(2)(ii)(b).

-&lt;sup>16 Id. § 100.2(l)(2)(ii)(c).
+15 Id. § 100.2(l)(2)(ii)(b).
+16 Id. § 100.2(l)(2)(ii)(c).

-- Disruptive Pupils: provisions "prescribing the period for which a disruptive pupil may be removed from the classroom for each incident, provided that no such pupil shall return to the classroom until the principal makes a final determination pursuant to Education Law § 3214(3-a)(c), or the period of removal expires, whichever is less;" - Specific Disciplinary Measures: disciplinary measures to be taken against those who possess or use weapons or illegal substances, use physical force, commit acts of vandalism, violate another student's civil rights, threaten violence, or harass, bully, and/or discriminate against other students; - Responding to Bullying, Harassment, and/or Discrimination: provisions "for responding to acts of harassment, bullying, and/or discrimination against students by employees or students ..., which with respect to such acts against students by students, incorporate a progressive model of student discipline that includes measured, balanced and age-appropriate remedies and procedures that make appropriate use of prevention, education, intervention and discipline, and considers among other things, the nature and severity of the offending student's behavior(s), the developmental age of the student, the previous disciplinary record of the student and other extenuating circumstances, and the impact the student's behaviors had on the individual(s) who was physically injured and/or emotionally harmed;" - Disciplinary Procedures and Alternative Education: provisions for the detention, suspension and removal from the classroom of students, consistent with applicable laws, including policies and procedures to ensure the continued educational programming and activities for students who are placed in detention, suspended from school or removed from the classroom; - Reporting and Enforcement: procedures to report and determine violations and procedures to impose and carry out disciplinary measures; - Compliance with Other Laws: procedures to ensure that the code and its enforcement comply with state and federal laws;
+- Removal Procedures: provisions for removing students and other persons who violate the code from the classroom or school property;17 - Disruptive Pupils: provisions "prescribing the period for which a disruptive pupil may be removed from the classroom for each incident, provided that no such pupil shall return to the classroom until the principal makes a final determination pursuant to Education Law § 3214(3-a)(c), or the period of removal expires, whichever is less;"18 - Specific Disciplinary Measures: disciplinary measures to be taken against those who possess or use weapons or illegal substances, use physical force, commit acts of vandalism, violate another student's civil rights, threaten violence, or harass, bully, and/or discriminate against other students;19 - Responding to Bullying, Harassment, and/or Discrimination: provisions "for responding to acts of harassment, bullying, and/or discrimination against students by employees or students ..., which with respect to such acts against students by students, incorporate a progressive model of student discipline that includes measured, balanced and age-appropriate remedies and procedures that make appropriate use of prevention, education, intervention and discipline, and considers among other things, the nature and severity of the offending student's behavior(s), the developmental age of the student, the previous disciplinary record of the student and other extenuating circumstances, and the impact the student's behaviors had on the individual(s) who was physically injured and/or emotionally harmed;"20 - Disciplinary Procedures and Alternative Education: provisions for the detention, suspension and removal from the classroom of students, consistent with applicable laws, including policies and procedures to ensure the continued educational programming and activities for students who are placed in detention, suspended from school or removed from the classroom;21 - Reporting and Enforcement: procedures to report and determine violations and procedures to impose and carry out disciplinary measures;22